 1. WoodWorkers Guild of America (WWGOA)

 Suppose you find instructional printed materials a bit overwhelming to read and follow.
-In that case, a digital membership subscription with advanced videos, project plans, and instructions like WWGOA is the best option we highly recommend for you.
+In that case, a digital membership subscription with advanced videos, project plans, and instructions like WWGOA is the best option I highly recommend for you.

 With their affordable membership rate, woodworkers get exclusive access to all premium videos involving tool reviews, tips, and techniques from experts.
 You can also challenge your skills through WWGOA library of woodworking plans and projects that range from simple to complicated.